tripledio/tripledio.github.io/_posts/2021-01-22-working-with-different-envs.md

 Almost every ITer knows of some story of accidental deletes in environments where it should not happen.
 Let it be deleting secrets on the wrong Kubernetes cluster or dropping the incorrect databases.
 Of course, this never happens intentionally, may it be because of a lack of sleep or some sort of distraction.

-In this post, I will describe a method I have discovered recently to help in avoiding all this.
+So with this in mind, and the incentive for continuous improvements, I set out to find a possible solution for this.
+In this post, I will describe what I found.

 ## Direnv